I've been hearing about wrong-doers getting away with their criminal actions since before I knew O.J. stood for Orenthal James.

 21. Defending celebrities who are accused of rape simply because of their social status, without listening to the victim's story.

 22. When more women feel scared to walk outside at night than men.

 23. When most men have never checked their back seat to make sure no one was there.

-24. According to the CDC, 1 in 5 women reports experiencing rape versus 1 in 71 men.
+24. According to the CDC, one in five women reports experiencing rape versus one in 71 men.